hello-slap/hello-slap/README.md

 For us it is also important to value each other, to be open to diversity and against any kind of discrimination - so we are very happy if you share this attitude.

-To get a rough idea of what you may have in your competency toolbox from a technical perspective, take a closer look at the profile descriptions:
+To get a rough idea of what you may have in your toolbox from a technical perspective, take a closer look at the profile descriptions:

 - [Software Developer](./YOU-want2join-as-dev.md)
 - [System Administrator or DevOps Specialist](./YOU-want2join-as-operator.md)

-If you enjoy attending technical conferences, that's a plus, so your new colleagues can take advantage of the opportunity to participate and share together.
+If you are enjoying to level up your tech skills by attending conferences and workshops, that’s a plus, so your new colleagues will benefit from it by sharing your knowledge.

 ## Where do we go from here? 🐇⁉